Last updated: May 4, 2026

 Respite and caregiver-support help that does not pay you directly

-- What it is: Arkansas has caregiver support and respite help through Area Agencies on Aging, the Arkansas Lifespan Respite Search Locator, and nonprofits such as Alzheimer’s Arkansas.
+- What it is: Arkansas has caregiver support and respite help through Area Agencies on Aging, the Lifespan Respite Locator, and nonprofits such as Alzheimer’s Arkansas.

 - Who can get it or use it: Unpaid caregivers, especially families dealing with dementia, chronic illness, or caregiver burnout.